BMW X5 review - MPG, CO2 and running costs

 The M50i is strictly for those with deep pockets, as the 4.4-litre V8 only manages a combined 23.9mpg with CO2 emissions of 263g/km, while the M Competition model is even less efficient with economy of 22.1mpg and producing 292g/km of CO2.

 BMW and the Association of British Insurers haven’t confirmed group ratings for the BMW X5 yet, but given the performance on offer we’d expect ratings relatively similar to the previous model’s – the range there was from Group 37 all the way up to Group 50 for the extreme X5 M version.

 The undoubted cachet of the BMW badge, the novelty value of the latest-generation X5 and the appeal of its style and technology should mean residual values remain strong.
 However, a comprehensive service record is vital at this end of the market, and owners would do well to care for their investment scrupulously to avoid paying a price at resale time.

-Government approaches to diesel are causing uncertainty, and that could conceivably lead to weaker used prices in future.
+Government approaches to petrol and diesel are causing uncertainty, and that could conceivably lead to weaker used prices in future.
 If you’re especially worried about that, it might be worth considering investing in the new xDrive45e plug-in hybrid.